Skip to main content Go to Site Map

 You might want to borrow a copy from your local library to look at before you arrive.

 You'll receive a comprehensive reading list in the Course Handbook when you arrive and at the start of each unit.
-The seven books listed below (digital and hard copy versions available in the AUB Library) are suggested to get you started.
+The books listed below (digital and hard copy versions available in the AUB Library) are suggested to get you started.

 • Cunningham, R. (2009) The Magic Garment: Principles of Costume Design.
 Illinois: Waveland Press.